 Otherwise, if only the first letter of their last name (e.g. Alicia S. instead of Alicia Smith), then you can only contact them through LinkedIn InMail.

-You have limited visibility on other members who aren’t under the three categories mentioned, even if you’re in the same LinkedIn group.
+You have limited visibility on fellow members who aren’t under the three categories mentioned, even if you’re in the same LinkedIn groups.
 However, you’re still free to reach out and send them an InMail to connect.
 After all, isn’t that what LinkedIn is all about — meeting professionals who share your passions?

 Does the size of your LinkedIn network matter?